devsecops-workshop/workshop-guide/content/16-acm/_index.md

 In this simple example you have seen how to deploy an application to an OpenShift cluster using ACM.
 All manifests defining the application where kept in a Git repo, ACM then used the manifests to deploy the required objects into the target cluster.

-## Pre/Post Tasks with Ansible Automation Platform 2
+## Bonus Chapter : Pre/Post Tasks with Ansible Automation Platform 2

 You can integrate Ansible Automation Platform and the Automation Controller (formerly known as Ansible Tower) with ACM to perform pre / post tasks within the application lifecycle engine.
 The prehook and posthook task allows you to trigger an Ansible playbook before and after the application is deployed, respectively.

+Notice that you will need a Red Hat Account with a valid Ansible subscription for this part.

 ### Install Automation Controller